RickyDharmesh/M1/README.md

 ## RESULT:
-Thus the program to read 3 characters one by one and print the characters in a reverse order has been executed successfully.
+Thus the program to read a float value and display the same value as output has been executed successfully.

 # EX-02- Conditional-Statements
 ## AIM: